IABR 2016 Projectatelier Rotterdam: The Productive City

 Photo of model (bottom) Ivo Haarman

 The IABR–Project Atelier Rotterdam 2016 is a design research on the making economy of Metropolitan region Rotterdam The Hague (MRDH).
 It investigates the most promising components of the making economy.
-The Project Atelier, including De Zwarte Hond (atelier master Daan Zandbelt), the French office L’AUC and marco.broekman, shows its most important research results on the IABR 2016 exhibition The Next Economy.
+The Project Atelier, including De Zwarte Hond (atelier master Daan Zandbelt), the French office L’AUC and BURA (formerly known as marco.broekman), shows its most important research results on the IABR 2016 exhibition The Next Economy.
 The MRDH region contains a number of large economic making sectors, such as food, energy, high tech systems and materials, health, chemistry and maritime industries, which on one hand are highly competitive, but are also functioning as islands in the region.
-The research shows the possibilities of a more connected region which is more inclusive, circular and adds more value locally. marco.broekman focusses on two themes within the research: repositioning working districts and circular landscapes.
+The research shows the possibilities of a more connected region which is more inclusive, circular and adds more value locally.
+BURA (formerly known as marco.broekman) focusses on two themes within the research: repositioning working districts and circular landscapes.

 Repositioning working districts